 Lightbulb on1

-VP of Application Development in Finance (non-banking)a year ago
+VP of Application Development in Finance (non-banking)2 years ago

 This article uses a sample JavaScript single-page application (SPA) to illustrate how to add Azure Active Directory B2C (Azure AD B2C) authentication to your SPAs. https://learn.microsoft.com/en-us/azure/active-directory-b2c/configure-authentication-sample-spa-app